ksenthoor/ksenthoor.github.io/docs/publications.md

 nav_order: 4
 ---

 The list below contains some of the publications focussing my research work.
-For a full list, see my [Google Scholar](https://scholar.google.com/citations?hl=en&user=A2XSWuUAAAAJ&view_op=list_works&sortby=pubdate) page.
+For the full list, see my [Google Scholar](https://scholar.google.com/citations?hl=en&user=A2XSWuUAAAAJ&view_op=list_works&sortby=pubdate) page.

 **Recent pre-print**
 - To be added soon